BloodyFredd/SDN/README.md

-                                                 SDN, first assignment.
+# SDN, first assignment
 Using firewall rules and video slicing.

 How to run:
 First, take the firewall and the slice files into the folder: pox/pox/misc